 Microsoft rolled out the cached mode in Outlook in 2003 and since then it has proven itself a great feature for any user account whether individual or professional.
 Here are some key points that make the cached mode important in Outlook;

-- Cached Mode creates the offline copy of the mailbox in a data file with an OST file format and saves it in the hard-drive folder.
+- Cached Mode recreates the OST file (offline copy of the mailbox) and saves it in the hard-drive folder.

 - While Outlook works in the Cached Mode, then it looks in the offline OST file for all the information.